 Downtown is a growing part of Houston as residents and visitors seek a vibrant pedestrian and transit-friendly environment with proximity to jobs, amenities, and high quality open space.
 Within Downtown, the Theater District and its many venues create a “magnetic field” of culture that generates buzz and catalyzes investment in the surrounding neighborhoods.
 Jones Plaza, at the epicenter of the Theater District, can provide an inviting green oasis that enhances downtown life and it can flexibly accommodate a wide range of outdoor performances and special events that serve the entire region.

-Discovery Green anchors the east edge of Downtown and Buffalo Bayou is a complementary resource on the west edge.
+Discovery Green anchors the east edge of Downtown and Buffalo Bayou as a complementary resource on the west edge.
 Jones Plaza is a jumping off point from the city to the Bayou’s open space network.
-At the same time, it is a a gateway to the Theater District which engages this cultural context through a series of of visual, physical and programmatic relationships.
+At the same time, it is a gateway to the Theater District which engages this cultural context through a series of visual, physical and programmatic relationships.

 From the Downtown to the district to the human scale, the spaces for urban life at Jones Plaza are shaped by and reciprocally shape flows of urban life.
 We call this placemaking strategy Urban Choreography.
 Inspired by the movements of the performing arts, these gestures connect Jones Plaza to the city and articulate diverse spaces for gathering.
 These spaces will become stages for creative discovery in partnership with the institutions of the Theater District and the citizens of Houston.

 The north and south corners of Jones Plaza from Texas Avenue and Capitol Street act as important first impressions and serve as welcoming thresholds.
 The top of the existing garage structure, requirements for planting depths to support large trees, and retention of significant existing retaining walls were all important considerations in the design process.